moyano83/Kafka-definitive-guide/README.md

     * To spread replicas evenly among brokers
     * To make sure that for each partition, each replica is on a different broker
-    * If the brokers have rack information (from version 0.10.0 and higher), then assign the replicas for each partition to different racks if possible
+    * If the brokers have rack information (version >=0.10.0), then assign the replicas for each partition to different racks if possible

 To decide in which directory new partitions are stored, we count the number of partitions on each directory and add the new partition to the directory with the fewest partitions.
 This means that if you add a new disk, all the new partitions will be created on that disk.